cfpb/bapital-framework/packages/cf-tables/usage.md

-The cf-tables component formats tables, and provides an easy way to make tables sortable.
+The bf-tables component formats tables, and provides an easy way to make tables sortable.

-The [`cf-core`](../core) component is a dependency of this component.
+The [`bf-core`](../core) component is a dependency of this component.

-> NOTE: If you use `cf-tables.less` directly, be sure to run the file through [Autoprefixer](https://github.com/postcss/autoprefixer), or your compiled Capital Framework CSS will
+> NOTE: If you use `bf-tables.less` directly, be sure to run the file through [Autoprefixer](https://github.com/postcss/autoprefixer), or your compiled Capital Framework CSS will